lombardpress/lombardpress-schema/docs/critical.md

 These two categories are:

 * A Variation with Correction
-  * If we imagine the main text being a straight line, a variation represents an alternative path.
-On this "alternative" path it is possible for corrections to made.
+  * If we imagine the main text being a straight line, a variation represents an alternative stem.
+On this "alternative" stem it is possible for corrections to made: a correction that has no relation to the main stem

 * A Correction that Varies
-  * Alternatively, it is possible for a correction to be on the "main" path, but in the course of making this correction to introduce a variation, or to inaugurate an alternative path.
+  * Alternatively, it is possible for a correction to be on the "main" stem but in the course of making this correction to introduce a variation, or to inaugurate an alternative stem.

 ### A Variation with a Correction

-When a correction is made on the "alternative path" it becomes difficult to represent this as a simple correction because, with respect to the main line, there is nothing to correct.
-The very words in need of correction only occur on the alternate path.
+When a correction is made on the "alternative" stem it becomes difficult to represent this as a simple correction because, with respect to the main line, there is nothing to correct.
+The very words in need of correction only occur on the alternate stem.

 To handle these cases, we allow `rdg@type="variation-substance"` to include `add`, `del`, and `subst` as children.
 But only for the present case, i.e. a correction on an "alternative" stem.